 Top things to see in Qom:

 - Hazrat-e Masumeh/Fatimah Masumeh Shrine: Shrine to the sister of Imam Reza, Fatimah, and the second most holy place in Iran.

 - Jameh Mosque: Another grand Friday mosque.

 - Qom Bazaar: Historical covered bazaar, much less crowded than Tehran’s.

 We recommend going to Qom as a day trip from Tehran.
 There’s no real reason to stay the night.

 - To Esfahan by bus: 5.5 hours

 Days 5-6: Kashan

-On the other hand, Kashan is en-route to other major destinations and a logical stopover point.
-Its Old City is filled with the winding alleys and old buildings you surely seek, so perhaps it’s something for you.
+On the other hand, Kashan is en-route to other major destinations and a logical stopover going south.
+Its Old City is filled with the winding alleys and gorgeous old buildings, so if this is what you’re looking for, add Kashan to your Iran itinerary.
 Everyone’s experience is different, after all.